ViacheslavK/youtube-dashboards/frontend/STRATEGY.md

-📋 YouTube Dashboard Frontend Implementation Plan
+📋 SubDeck for YouTube Frontend Implementation Plan
 🎯 Executive Summary
-This plan outlines the complete implementation of a modern web frontend for the YouTube Dashboard project, featuring:
+This plan outlines the complete implementation of a modern web frontend for the SubDeck for YouTube project, featuring:

 Tweetdeck-style multi-column layout for video viewing Full OAuth integration for channel management